Day 9 of MCT (Michinoku Coastal Trail): Tashirojima & Ajishima islands 田代島 & 網地島

 After carefully considering our walking speed and the distance and time left to get to the next port on time, we decided to follow our curiosity.

-why is this trii gate so low?
+why is this Trii gate so low?

 The Kannon temple was not that impressive, to be honest, much tinier and newer than we expected.
 The earthquake probably destroyed the original old temple building 10 years ago, and the wooden parts were slowly returning to the earth behind the newly built small temple.